ksilin/gol_scalajs/README.md

-# Example application written in Scala.js
+## A simple Game of Life implementation written in Scala.js

 This is a barebone example of an application written in [Scala.js](https://www.scala-js.org/).